 There are many different ways to make ginger water.
 Some people like to heat or boil the ginger.
 Personally, I don’t like to expose the ginger to heat because I’m concerned that many of the beneficial properties might be destroyed.

-I instead blend the ginger down to a pulp and then extract the concentrated juice from the pulp and then dilute it with water.
+I instead blend the ginger down to a pulp, extract the concentrated juice from the pulp, and then dilute it with water.

 How To Make Ginger Water

-I have a hard time finding organic ginger at any of my local grocery stores.
-Sometimes I can find it at Costco but not always.
+I have difficulty finding organic ginger at any of my local grocery stores.
+Sometimes, I can find it at Costco, but not always.